ecmwf/anemoi-graphs/docs/graphs/edges.rst

          _target_: anemoi.graphs.edges.CutOff
          cutoff_factor: 0.7

-Below, you can find the available methods to build the edges:
+Below are the available methods for defining the edges:

 .. toctree::
    :maxdepth: 1